inzombiak/MinkowskiSum/README.md

 The ear clipping is done in the "CreateConcaveShape" function.
 I ended up spending more time on the ear clipping for concave polygons than I did on the Minkowski.

+Note: A lot of the functions are not optimized.
+I'll try to mark them at some point, but in general be aware that this is not an optimal implementation, just an implementation.

 I'll probably add buttons later, but until then

 ## Controls: